microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-post-events.md

 | Content-Type  | application/json.
 Required.  |

 ## Request body
-In the request body, supply a JSON representation of [event](../resources/event.md) object.
+In the request body, supply a JSON representation of the [event](../resources/event.md) object.

 Since the **event** resource supports [extensions](/graph/extensibility-overview), you can use the `POST` operation and add custom properties with your own data to the event while creating it.